noaman-bacancy/Demo/README.md

-# Demo Node.js Application with PM2 and Nginxtre
+# Demo Node.js Application with PM2 and Nginxtress

 This repository contains demonstrates how to use PM2 for process management and Nginx as a reverse proxy.
 Follow the steps below to set up the environment and run the application.